michaelnisi/troubled/data/posts/2018/podest.md

 > If you want a streamlined & efficient podcast player app, give Podest a try.
 I helped beta test it.—[@a_grebenyuk](https://twitter.com/a_grebenyuk)

-Enough of that, I don’t want to repeat the pitch here, check the [App Store](https://itunes.apple.com/us/app/podest/id794983364) and download the app.
-Please leave a rating or a review to support this indie project.
+Enough of that, I don’t want to repeat the pitch here, please check the [App Store](https://itunes.apple.com/us/app/podest/id794983364), download the app, and leave a rating or a review to support this indie project.
 That would make me happy.

 Back to the initial question.
 Why another podcast app?
 Why build something that, in some form or the other, already exists?
 Podest’s genesis is classic open source, scratching an itch.
 I answered the personal need for a simpler way of listening to podcasts—something I’m truly passionate about—in the hopes if I’m looking an alternative podcast app, others might be looking too.